Arce, Lazio: Main sights

 Main sights include the Baroque Parrocchiale of Santi Pietro e Paolo (late 17th century), the church of Sant'Antonio, which has maintained a 13th-century portal, and the Torre del Pedaggio.
 The archaeological area of Fregellae is located nearby.

 Economy

-Economy includes the production of biodynamic wines, cereals, fruit, olives and forage.
-It is a region composed of hills, and mountains and is uniquely suited to viticulture because of its mild climate, a rich and varied geological mix of soils of which volcanic soils are prominent, coastal breezes, adequate rainfall, variations in day-night temperatures and an abundance of rare, unknown high-quality native grape varieties, Red grape - Lecinaro, white grape - Capolongo, Pampanaro and white Maturano.
+The local economy includes the production of biodynamic wines, cereals, fruit, olives and forage.
+It is a region composed of hills, and mountains and is uniquely suited to viticulture because of its mild climate, a rich and varied geological mix of soils of which volcanic soils are prominent, coastal breezes, adequate rainfall, and variations in day-night temperatures.
+There is an abundance of rare, high-quality native grape varieties, red grape - Lecinaro, white grape - Capolongo, Pampanaro and white Maturano.
 Also the red grape Maturano, still the subject of research at the centre of Enology along with the red grape Olivella.
-Low level tourism, Wine enthusiasts visit a state of the art eco winery, vineyards and rural landscape.
-Visitors are also intrigued by the historical element to this small medieval town and are drawn to it for its unspoilt location.
+Local attractions, including museums, bring tourism to the area.